Need Help Now?

 Katy Santa Maria, MS | Counselor

-Pronouns: She/her.
-There is power to centering compassion toward yourself and your journey, amid the ever-changing ups and downs of the world.
-I aim to create a nonjudgmental space where you can check in with yourself, normalize and accept your internal experiences, and work alongside your brain and body in ways that are helpful for you and your relationships.
-My practice also recognizes that injustices and limitations in our health, education, and legal systems can have impacts on our mental health and connections with one another.
-Therapy can allow insight into these effects as well as building skills for your self-advocacy and sense of community.
-I draw from anti-racist, human-centered, mindfulness, DBT, feminist/liberatory, and acceptance and commitment therapeutic approaches and am trained in EMDR.
-All are welcome, and I specialize in working with young people, emerging adults, college students, relationship issues and communication, neurodivergence, identity exploration, queer and trans folks, and families of queer and trans youth.
-I hold an M.S. in clinical mental health counseling from the University of Vermont and a B.A. in psychology from Kenyon College.
+Pronouns: She/her.At the core of my work, I believe in being your teammate and collaborator as you navigate life’s ups and downs.
+I aim to foster an affirming, self-compassionate space where it feels good to check in with yourself and work alongside your brain and body in ways that are helpful to you.
+As your therapy journey starts, I like to get to know your story with mental health and emphasize the sources of support within your unique context.
+You are the expert on your experiences, so we can sit with whatever you are experiencing and go from there.
+My practice also recognizes that the communities we belong to, identities we hold, and histories we and our families carry can have various impacts on our wellbeing.
+It is important that we acknowledge the contexts that make up who you are, as well as work together to support your sense of community and belonging, self-advocacy, health in relationships, and accessing joy.
+I draw from anti-racist, client-centered, mindfulness, DBT, feminist/liberatory, strengths-based and cognitive-behavioral therapeutic approaches and am trained in EMDR.
+(And sometimes, a bit of humor in the therapy room doesn’t hurt!)
+All are welcome, and I specialize in working with young people, emerging adults, college students, relationship issues and communication, neurodivergence, identity exploration, queer folks, and families of queer and trans youth.
+I hold a master’s degree in clinical mental health counseling from the University of Vermont and a bachelor’s in psychology from Kenyon College.
 Simply considering counseling is a cause worth celebrating, and I can’t wait to work with you.

 Lydia Bohn, MS | Counselor